holgerbrandl/kalasim/docs/userguide/docs/index.md

 Feel welcome to post questions and ideas in the project's [gitter chat](https://gitter.im/holgerbrandl/kalasim)

-Feel also invited to chat with us in the [kotlinlang.slack.com](http://kotlinlang.slack.com) in the `#datascience` channel.
+Feel also invited to chat with us in the [kotlinlang.slack.com](http://kotlinlang.slack.com) in the `#kalasim` channel.